binares/uxs/README.md

 *\*T* - the orders and fills are updated by matching user created orders to the *trades* feed

+Test environments are currently offered for: BinanceFu, BitMEX and Kucoin (Kraken also offers some sort of non-sandboxed test env).
+For using them add `{'test': True}` to the config, and make sure you have created a sandbox account.

 Simple usage:

 ```